 If you are interested in applying, please follow the procedure below:

 Note: We thank all applicants for their interest but request that they refrain from contacting prospective supervisors during the selection process.
 Supervisors will contact applicants selected for an interview.

 Canadian citizens and permanent residents should apply for the NSERC USRA only; please do not apply for the VPR USRA.
 If you are eligible for the NSERC USRA:

 - Go online at the NSERC site: www.nserc-crsng.gc.ca/Students-Etudiants/UG-PC/USRA- BRPC_eng.asp.

-- Please submit the following: printed NSERC Form 202 (Part I) with your NSERC Online Reference #, attach an up to date unofficial transcript (not an advising transcript).
-This must be submitted to the Grad Secretary in the Department of Statstics & Actuarial Science Room SC K10547 by January 29, 2018.
+- Please submit the following: the printed NSERC Form 202 (Part I), with your NSERC Online Reference #; an up-to-date unofficial transcript (not an advising transcript); and, optionally, a short statement (<200 words) about yourself and your interest in the USRA programme.
+These must be submitted to the Grad Secretary in the Department of Statstics & Actuarial Science Room SC K10547 by TBD, 2019.

 - Selected students will be notified by the department.
-These students must verify applications online by February 3, 2018.
+These students must verify applications online by TBD, 2019.
 Note that this includes uploading transcripts and having a supervisor start Form 202 Part II.

 If you are only eligible for the VPR USRA: